pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

   had some ideas what information the scheduler might need (“supports overcommit”, “fractional”), but ultimately any choice regarding that will only work for certain kinds of resources.

-* A standardized way of describing available resources.
+* Standardize how to describe available resources.
 Only allocated resources are visible through the APIs defined below.
 How to describe available resources is plugin specific because it depends on the kind of resource which attributes might be relevant.
 Plugins should use and document their individual approach for this (for example, defining a CRD and publishing through that).

-* An abstraction layer for resource requests, i.e., something like a “I want some kind of GPU”.
+* Provide an abstraction layer for resource requests, i.e., something like a “I want some kind of GPU”.
 Users will need to know about specific resource plugins and which parameters they support.
 Portability of workloads could be added on top of this proposal by introducing the